brownerd/gulp-old-n-new/README.md

 Gulp is a breeze.
 Just hack on it for a while and you'll start to see how easy and awesome it is.
 Here is a starter guide to help you level up.

-Since ES6 is a popular now, I'll be showing how to make a Gulpfile the old school way and the ES6 way at the same time.
+Since ES6 is popular now, I'll be showing how to make a Gulpfile the old school way and the ES6 way at the same time.

 ## NODE First
 You can't get yer Gulp on without [Node](https://nodejs.org/en/) installed.
 Go install that if you haven't done so already.